lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Terminology
 This section defines the terminology and acronyms used in this document.

+* Abort.
+A type of data unit used by an endpoint involved in on-going fragmented packet transmission or reception in order to signal the other endpoint that the on-going fragmented packet transmission process is being aborted.

+* ACK.
+Acknowledgment.
+A data unit used in two of the fragmentation modes defined in this specification, which is sent by a fragment receiver to report on successful or unsuccessful reception of a set of fragments.

 * All-0.
 The fragment format for the last frame of a window that is not the last one of a packet (see Window in this glossary).